-Joining a police cadet or explorer program is a great idea if you aspire to become a cop.
+Joining a police cadet or explorer program is a great idea if you aspire to a career in law enforcement.
 While the specifics of each program may vary between departments, the goal of both is the same: to introduce young people to a potential career in law enforcement.

 [Think you have what it takes to be a cop?
 Download a veteran police officer’s list of the 10 questions you need to ask yourself first.]